 Associate Director of Campus Safety

 Nick came to Colorado College in 2006 after 8 years at American University's Department of Public Safety and one year with the Colorado Springs Police.
 Nick was promoted to Assistant Director in 2010 and Associate Director in 2015.
-Nick has experience in parking and transportation operations, special events/emergency management, and investigations.
-Nick is trained in the FEMA Incident Command System, he is an IPMBA certified bike patrol officer, a CPTED certified inspector, and one of CC's sexual misconduct investigators.
+Nick has experience in parking and transportation operations, special events/ emergency management, and investigations.
+Nick is trained in the FEMA Incident Command System, as well as an IPMBA certified bike patrol officer, a CPTED certified inspector, and one of CC's sexual misconduct investigators.
 He has a bachelor's degree in International Studies with a focus in Conflict Resolution from the American University School of International Service.

 Originally from New Jersey, Dwayne began working at Colorado College in August of 2006.
 Dwayne is a decorated United States Army veteran, serving several overseas tours.
-Dwayne received his both his Associates of Arts degree in Criminal Justice, and completed his Bachelors in Criminal Justice and Security Management, from University of Phoenix.
-Dwayne is trained in the FEMA Incident Command System, is an IPMBA certified bike patrol officer, trained in conducting CPTED assessments, and supervises the midnight shift.
+Dwayne received both his Associates of Arts degree in Criminal Justice, and completed his Bachelors in Criminal Justice and Security Management, from University of Phoenix.
+Dwayne is trained in the FEMA Incident Command System, is an IPMBA certified bike patrol officer, trained in conducting CPTED assessments, and supervises special events.
 Dwayne says that, "one of my most important accomplishments in my life so far is realizing who I really am and not trying to play up any egos or pretend to be someone I am not; The best thing you can do is to find your true self and be the real you every day.
 This kind of accomplishment will last for life."